Dagmar Enkelmann: Early life and education

+Political career

 Party career

 Enkelmann joined the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands"/ SED) in 1977.
 The SED was the ruling party in what many people thought of as a one-party dictatorship.
 She engaged in trades union and women work.
 After reunification the party rebranded itself as the Party of Democratic Socialism (PDS) and scrambled to reinvent itself for a democratic future.
 Enkelmann stayed with the party.
 She served between 2003 and 2006 as deputy leader of the PDS.

 In regional elections in Brandenburg in 2004 she put herself forward as an alternative to the regional minister president Matthias Platzeck of the centre-left Social Democratic Party.
 The PDS' share of the vote increased to 28%, ranking a strong second to the Social Democratics.
 It was the best result the PDS had achieved in Brandenburg since reunification and the restoration in 1990 of Brandenburg as a state with its own regional legislature.
 However, it was not enough to overturn the governing coalition.

 As a result of the 2007 merger between the PDS and the (much smaller, but briefly influential) WASG movement, Enkelmann became a member of the party now branded simply as Die Linke ("The Left").